Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Experiments

-Fig.~\ref{fig:all_task_hv_line_colored} illustrates the evolutionary trajectories of HV for SEETO, KMO, and MOASMO across the complete course of 60 WRF evaluations, clearly delineating the distinct characteristics of each algorithm at different optimization stages.
-During the initial optimization phase (1–20 evaluations), SEETO demonstrates a significant "warm start" advantage. particularly in scenarios where the target task shares high similarity with source tasks (Tasks 1–7), SEETO effectively reuses prior knowledge from the source domain, resulting in an initial HV value significantly higher than that of KMO and MOASMO, which begin with a "cold start."
-Conversely, in low-similarity scenarios (Tasks 8–10), the initial performance disparity among the three is minimal due to the lack of strongly correlated historical knowledge support.
+Fig.~\ref{fig:all_task_hv_line_colored} illustrates the evolutionary trajectories of HV for SEETO, KMO, MOASMO, and SAS-CKT-MO across the complete course of 60 WRF evaluations, clearly delineating the distinct characteristics of each algorithm at different optimization stages.
+During the initial optimization phase (1–20 evaluations), SEETO demonstrates a "warm start" advantage.
+In high-similarity scenarios (Tasks 1-7), SEETO can effectively reuse prior knowledge from the source domain, whereas KMO and MOASMO do not exploit such prior knowledge.
+In low-similarity scenarios (Tasks 8-10), due to the lack of highly relevant historical knowledge support, the performance gap among the three methods becomes smaller in the initial stage.
 As the number of evaluations progresses to the intermediate stage (21–40 evaluations), the convergence trends of the algorithms exhibit distinct characteristics.
-Benefiting from the accumulation of sampled data, the surrogate models of KMO and MOASMO gradually fit the current parameter landscape, leading to a rapid improvement in performance.
-In contrast, the performance growth rate of SEETO decelerates during this phase as it transitions into a fine-grained search stage.
+Benefiting from the accumulation of sampled data, the surrogate models of KMO and MOASMO gradually fit the current parameter landscape, leading to a rapid improvement in performance. \revv{SAS-CKT-MO also exhibits a continuously increasing HV trend, indicating that its competitive knowledge transfer and surrogate-assisted search can improve the search efficiency of standard baselines to some extent.} In contrast, the performance growth rate of SEETO decelerates during this phase as it transitions into a fine-grained search stage.
 In the final optimization phase (41–60 evaluations), performance differentiation across scenarios becomes particularly pronounced.
 For Tasks 1–7, SEETO maintains its lead throughout the process, demonstrating the robustness of knowledge transfer in related environments.
-However, it is noteworthy that a "performance inversion" phenomenon emerges in Tasks 8–10, where KMO and MOASMO gradually surpass SEETO in the later stages.
-This is primarily attributed to the "negative transfer" effect inherent in low-similarity environments—irrelevant prior knowledge from source tasks guides SEETO’s search towards sub-optimal regions, causing its final convergence accuracy to fall short of the comparative algorithms that learn solely from the true feedback of the current task.
-This finding suggests that while prior knowledge can significantly reduce search costs in high-similarity tasks, the inductive bias introduced in low-similarity contexts may limit the ultimate convergence ceiling of the algorithm over long-term runs.
+However, it is noteworthy that a "performance inversion" phenomenon emerges in Tasks 8–10, where KMO and MOASMO gradually surpass SEETO and SAS-CKT-MO in the later stages. \revv{This is primarily attributed to the "negative transfer" effect inherent in low-similarity environments: irrelevant prior knowledge from source tasks guides the searches of SEETO and SAS-CKT-MO towards sub-optimal regions, causing their final convergence accuracy to fall short of other baseline algorithms that learn solely from the true feedback of the current task.}